 CCFT On-Line Course + Live Lab = Certified Canine Fitness Trainer Credential

-The Certified Canine Fitness Trainer (CCFT) course combines two great programs into one prestigious credential.
-Developed by the University of Tennessee and FitPAWS® (FitPAWS® Master Trainer™) the CCFT program provides students with the essential qualifications and tools to become an effective university credentialed Canine Fitness Trainer. – Register – www.utvetce.com/ccft.asp
+The Certified Canine Fitness Trainer (CCFT) course was developed by FitPAWS® and the University of Tennessee.
+The CCFT program provides students with the essential qualifications and tools to become an effective university Credentialed Canine Fitness Trainer. – Register – www.utvetce.com/canine-fitness-ccft

 The program provides essential concepts of canine body mechanics, anatomy, functional movement, behavior, nutrition, and an overview of regulatory issues and precautions for those desiring to coach, train or better understand the fundamentals of canine fitness and conditioning.

 Students will be taught through a blended learning environment that includes online course work and a live lab to minimize time in the classroom and maximize time with their hands on dogs.
 After the online coursework is completed students may participate in one of several live lab sessions held throughout the U.S.

 Students will advance their understanding and skills with hands-on labs focused on conducting standardized canine fitness assessments utilizing the Canine Fitness Performance™ (CFP™) methodology, injury prevention and care, program design and implementation.
 An emphasis is included on movement identification and correction as well as the opportunity to explore specialty life stage requirements for working and sporting dogs, puppies, seniors and pet dogs.